influxdata/docs-v2/content/influxdb/v2.4/get-started/setup.md

     {{< /tabs-wrapper >}}

     {{% note %}}
-We recommending using a password manager or a secret store to securely store sensitive tokens.
+We recommend using a password manager or a secret store to securely store sensitive tokens.
     {{% /note %}}